scheeloong/scheeloong.github.io/_contents/01-about.md

 # About

-I am currently an Associate Researcher, Computer Vision at Huawei Technologies [Noah Arks Lab](http://www.noahlab.com.hk/#/home) in Toronto.
+I am currently an Associate Researcher, Computer Vision at Huawei Technologies [Noah Arks Lab](http://www.noahlab.com.hk/#/home) in Toronto working on real-time Video Understanding for mobile.

 I enjoy working with applied math and code.